dhiabarhoumi/enterprise-ml-pipeline-gcp/README.md

 ## Disclaimer

-This is a production-quality MVP created for demonstration and job application purposes.
+This is a production-quality MVP created for demonstration.
 While it implements comprehensive functionality following industry best practices, some aspects might require further customization for specific enterprise use cases.